 - A. Counterparty Risk Counterparty risk is the risk that the counterparty will not fulfill its contractual obligations.
 Counterparty risk includes the risk of an occurrence of an event modifying the credit rating of the counterparty and the failure of the counterparty to make its required payments.
-Certain interest rate risk management products create a continuing exposure to the creditworthiness of financial institutions that serve as the City's counterparty risk by establishing strong minimum counterparty credit standards and diversifying the City's exposure to counterparties.
+Certain interest rate risk management products create a continuing exposure to the creditworthiness of financial institutions that serve as the City's counterparties on such transactions.
+The Chief Financial Officer will endeavor to minimize counterparty risk by establishing strong minimum counterparty credit standards and diversifying the City's exposure to counterparties.
 To that end, before entering into a transaction, the Chief Financial Officer will analyze the City's existing exposure to that counterparty and then determine how the proposed transaction would affect the exposure. - B. Basis Risk Basis risk refers to the mismatch between the actual variable rate debt service and variable rate index used to determine the swap payments.
 The Chief Financial Officer will evaluate different swap indices as part of the analysis of the proposed agreement and identify the amount of basis risk that may result from various indices.
 Tax Events Risk, a form of basis risk, is the risk created by potential changes to the Federal and State income tax codes on the interest rates to be paid by the City on its variable rate bonds.
 The Chief Financial Officer will evaluate the potential impact of changes in marginal tax brackets as part of its analysis of basis risk. - C. Termination Risk Termination risk refers to the possibility that, upon a default by the counterparty, the City may be required to make a large payment to the counterparty if the Agreement is terminated prior to its scheduled maturity pursuant to its terms.
 For certain types of Agreements, a payment by the City may be required if interest rates have fallen causing the market value of the remaining payments to be in favor of the counterparty.
-Chief Financial Officer will minimize termination risk by recommending to the Mayor and City Council the selection of counterparties with strong creditworthiness, under certain circumstances requiring the circumstances where a payment may be required and permitting the assignment of the Agreement to a creditworthy entity in lieu of termination. - D. Rollover Risk Rollover risk refers to the potential need to find a replacement counterparty as part of the overall plan of finance if the interest rate swap does not extend to the final maturity of the underlying variable rate bonds.
+Chief Financial Officer will minimize termination risk by recommending to the Mayor and City Council the selection of counterparties with strong creditworthiness, under certain circumstances requiring the counterparty to post collateral in excess of the Agreement's market value, limiting the circumstances where a payment may be required and permitting the assignment of the Agreement to a creditworthy entity in lieu of termination. - D. Rollover Risk Rollover risk refers to the potential need to find a replacement counterparty as part of the overall plan of finance if the interest rate swap does not extend to the final maturity of the underlying variable rate bonds.
 The rollover risk can be minimized through the initial plan of finance by not relying on the execution of future Agreements.